Which Saddle for Your Taylor GS Mini?

 You might be tempted to replace your forward line B compensated saddle with a wave compensated saddle.
 However, we advise against this.
 First, the wave compensated saddle is a bit shorter in length than the forward line B compensated saddle is.

 Second, additional compensation for the bass strings does not necessarily produce better intonation, and somewhat ironically, can negatively affect your intonation.
 Guitar builders factor in bridge saddle slot angle, scale length, and string diameter to determine saddle compensation pattern.
-Putting a wave compensated saddle with the addtional bass compensation could lengthen your bass strings too much and negatively affect your intonation.
+Putting a wave compensated saddle with the additional bass compensation could lengthen your bass strings too much and negatively affect your intonation.

 The treble E, B, and G strings sit in a similar position.
 However, there’s progressive backward compensation for the D, A, and bass E strings.
 This increased string length is not necessarily an improvement and could have a negative affect on your intonation.